Apply built-in styles to text

 To expand or collapse sections in the document

-If the triangle is a downward-angled gray triangle, select the triangle to hide the content that follows the heading.
+If the triangle is a downward-angled gray triangle, select the triangle to hide the content that is within the heading.

 If the triangle is a white triangle, select the triangle to display the hidden document content.